PreEmptive logo

 Consider just a few recent examples:

-• British Airways — In 2018, British Airways suffered a massive breach that exposed the personal details of more than 380,000 customers.
+• British Airways: In 2018, British Airways suffered a massive breach that exposed the personal details of more than 380,000 customers.
 The source?
 22 lines of JavaScript.

-In fact, the threat of JavaScript attacks is now worrisome enough that the PCI Security Standards Council (PCI SSC) and the Retail and Hospitality ISAC recently issued a joint statement about the risk of JavaScript-based skimming.
+The threat of JavaScript attacks is now worrisome enough that the PCI Security Standards Council (PCI SSC) and the Retail and Hospitality ISAC recently issued a joint statement about the risk of JavaScript-based skimming.

 Choices, Choices…

-1. Obfuscation: Transform your code to make it hard to steal or copy.A JavaScript Obfuscator will transform your entire source code to make it virtually impossible to read and understand.
-While the process may modify actual method instructions or metadata, it does not alter the functionality of the program.JavaScript Obfuscation can make it extremely difficult for hackers to reverse-engineer, analyze and exploit the application.
-Advanced obfuscation techniques include control flow alteration, literal transformation, property access transformation and local declaration mangling.
+1. Obfuscation: Transform your code to make it hard to steal or copy.
+A JavaScript Obfuscator will transform your entire source code, making it virtually impossible to read and understand.
+While the process may modify actual method instructions or metadata, it does not alter the program’s functionality.
+JavaScript Obfuscation can make it extremely difficult for hackers to reverse-engineer, analyze, and exploit the application.
+Advanced obfuscation techniques include control flow alteration, literal transformation, property access transformation, and local declaration mangling.

-2. Runtime Checks: Inject layered security checks in your code to make it hard to hack while it is running.Runtime checks & response can hinder debugging/inspection, stop tampered versions from running, help prevent malicious code insertion or bypassing controls and/or altering data in JavaScript applications.
-Failing a protection check can trigger specific responses such as session termination or critical incident reporting.
+2. Runtime Checks: Inject layered security checks in your code to make hacking hard while running.
+Runtime checks and responses can hinder debugging/inspection, stop tampered versions from running, help prevent malicious code insertion or bypassing controls, and/or alter data in JavaScript applications.
+Failing a protection check can trigger specific responses, such as session termination or critical incident reporting.

-Similar but Different
+Similar But Different

 The Real Costs of “Free” Software

-In his article, Why A Free Obfuscator is Not Always Free, Peter Gramantik discusses an experience he had with a “free” JavaScript obfuscator.
+In his article “Why A Free Obfuscator is Not Always Free,” Peter Gramantik discusses his experience with a “free” JavaScript obfuscator.
 While it obfuscated the JavaScript, it also inserted malware into the code.
-This creates a dual problem: Companies using free tools often assume their code is better-protected while, in fact, malicious code inserted in the JavaScript by the free obfuscator is free to collect data or impact key processes.
+This creates a dual problem: Companies using free tools often assume their code is better protected.
+Malicious code inserted in JavaScript by the free obfuscator can collect data or impact key processes.

 Responsibly-Sourced Security